openactive/openactive-test-suite/packages/openactive-integration-tests/test/templates/README.md

 ## Structure

-Each module in this folder (e.g. `./c2-req.js`) defines the collectino of Request Templates for a particular Booking System endpoint (e.g. C2).
+Each module in this folder (e.g. `./c2-req.js`) defines the collection of Request Templates for a particular Booking System endpoint (e.g. C2).
 Each of these modules is split into three parts:

 ### Template Data Definition